awslabs/data-on-eks/website/docs/blueprints/amazon-emr-on-eks/emr-eks-karpenter.md

 </Tabs>

-### Execute the sample PySpark job that uses EBS volumes and compute optimized Karpenter provisioner
+### Execute the sample PySpark job that uses EBS volumes and compute optimized Karpenter Nodepool

-This pattern uses EBS volumes for data processing and compute optimized provisioner.
-You can modify the provisioner by changing nodeselector in driver and executor pod templates.
-In order to change provisioners, simply update your pod templates to desired provisioner
+This pattern uses EBS volumes for data processing and compute optimized Nodepool.
+You can modify the Nodepool by changing nodeselector in driver and executor pod templates.
+In order to change Nodepools, simply update your pod templates to desired Nodepool
 ```yaml
   nodeSelector:
     NodeGroupType: "SparkComputeOptimized"